broodminder/userguide/docs/en/50_mybroodminder_v5c_temperature.md

 A Thermal Event is defined by a **steeper-than-normal temperature increase** in the brood area.
 This can indicate several scenarios:

 - 🐝 **Swarming behavior**: Bees become agitated and lose control of thermoregulation.
-This typically occurs during or de days before a swarm.
+This typically occurs during a swarm or the days preceding the actual swarm.
 - ☀️ **Environmental overheating**: External temperature rises rapidly (e.g., midday sun), and heat transfers into the hive—especially if insulation is poor.
 - 🔍 **Hive inspection**: Opening the hive and exposing the sensor to ambient air causes a temporary spike in temperature.